ELECTRICAL MATTERS

 Switches:

-Machine-tool switches are often a problem, especially on older examples where the parts are obsolete or don’t meet current regulations.
-We can supply a reversing and on/off switch that will meet the majority of requirements for motors up to 5 h.p. and can be easily wired to replace built-in switch gear that has become unreliable.
+Machine-tool switches are often a problem, especially on older examples where the parts are obsolete or don't meet current regulations.
+We can supply a high-quality UK or EU manufactured reversing and on/off switch that will meet the majority of requirements for motors up to 5 h.p.
+It can be easily wired to replace built-in switch gear that has become unreliable.
 Other switches to control 2-speed motors and various kinds of push-button starter can also be provided.
-Just email your requirements and we’ll try to help
+Just email your requirements and we'll try to help

-The Basics of 1-phase to 3-phase Inverters (not “converters” – they are covered here)
+The Basics of 1-phase to 3-phase Inverters and Converters

-Nearly all large machine tools are equipped with industrial-type 3-phase motors and to use them without a 3-phase supply requires either the motor to be changed for a 1-phase type - or a phase inverter connected.
-The latter is now the preferred choice: plug an inverter into the single-phase household supply and it will produce a current capable of running a three-phase motor with an output able to be varied to change the motor speed.
-In addition, various other things can be arranged, including:
+Nearly all large machine tools are equipped with industrial-type 3-phase motors and to use them without a 3-phase supply requires either the motor to be changed for a 1-phase type - or a phase converter or inverter connected.
+The latter is now often the preferred choice: plug an inverter into the single-phase household supply and it will produce a current capable of running a three-phase motor with an output able to be varied that can vary the motor speed.
+However, "Converter" units still have a place for many applications as they have a distinct advantage: the supply from the inverter to the machine tool usually allows the original electrical control system to be used and accessories such as coolant pumps and light units to continue in use.
+An Inverter usually requires connection direct to the motor and subsequent control from the inverter itself - or a remote "pot" itself.

 · “Soft” start